 Paper Rex adds another trophy to their cabinet with their recent victory in the KJC eSports VALORANT Invitational

 Paper Rex won the KJC eSports VALORANT Invitational after recording a convincing 2-0 victory over MY/SG’s top seed in Stage 3.
-Fresh off a three-map thriller against Bleed eSports in the upper bracket final, the Benedict “Benkai” Tan-led side showed no signs of fatigue as they put on a world-class performance against an off-color Bleed eSports side that was outfought and outclassed in their second encounter throughout the tournament.
+Fresh off a three-map thriller against Bleed eSports in the upper bracket final, the Benedict “Benkai” Tan-led side showed no signs of fatigue as they put on a stellar performance against an off-color Bleed eSports side that was outclassed in their second encounter throughout the tournament.

 The KJC eSports VALORANT Invitational featured 18 teams from six different regions across Southeast Asia competing for a total prize pool of US$5,000.
-A unique structure that allowed the team to ban one agent on each map forced teams to rearrange their repertoire in order to counter their adversaries.
+A unique structure that allowed the team to ban one agent on each map forced teams to rearrange their repertoire in order to counter their opponent.

 The group stage was comprised of four groups of four teams apiece, with each club vying for a playoff berth.
-Numerous developments have happened during the interim period after the conclusion of the Stage 3 Playoffs.
+Numerous developments have happened during the period after the conclusion of the Stage 3 Playoffs.
 Only four of the eighteen teams retained their full lineups from their last VCT appearance: Zeal Esports, The Infinity Esports, CERBERUS Esports, and Team Secret.

 Among the teams who competed, Zeal Esports, LVR, Kingsmen, and Bleed eSports all won their respective groups – three of which were made up of teams that did not qualify for the VCT Stage 3 – SEA Challengers Playoffs.